AG_DataSource structure provides a generic interface to different data sources.

-The following functions read and write arbitrary strings, and are commonly
+The following functions read and write C strings.

-AG_CopyString() copies the string directly into a fixed-size buffer buf of buf_size bytes and NUL-terminates it.
+AG_CopyString() reads an encoded string and returns its contents into a fixed-size buffer buf of buf_size.
 AG_CopyString() returns the number of bytes that would have been copied were buf_size unlimited.
-If an error occurs, a data source exception is raised.

 The AG_SkipString() routine skips over the string at the current position in the buffer.

 The AG_WriteString() function writes a C string to a data source, in a variable-length encoding.
-The encoding is a 32-bit strlen(3) followed by the string itself (NUL is not included).
+The encoding is a 32-bit representation of strlen(3) followed by the string itself.